nikolayg/nikgrozev-website/_posts/blog/2014-06-08-cloudsim-and-cloudsimex-part-1.md

 ```

 In fact, this is the approach taken in all CloudSimEx classes.
-Thus in CloudSimEx you don't need to specify your own ids.
+Thus, in CloudSimEx you don't need to specify your own ids.

 # CSV export of objects

 When developing CloudSim simulations people often need to export tabular
 (i.e. coma separated values or CSV) for further statistical analysis.
-For example you may want to export data about your jobs'/cloudlets' start, end and execution
+For example, you may want to export data about your jobs'/cloudlets' start, end and execution
 time in a CSV file, in order to compute statistics or perform numerical analysis with Excel, R, SAS or Matlab.
 Looping over all objects and their properties, taking care of column padding and so on can be a drag.